patchlevel/event-sourcing/docs/pages/subscription.md

 ### Message Loader

 The subscription engine needs a message loader to load the messages.
-We provide two implementations by default.
+We provide three implementations by default.
 Which one has a better performance depends on the use case.

 !!! tip

-    We recommend the `GapResolverStoreMessageLoader` as it handles gaps in the stream.
+    We recommend the recent `GapResolverStoreMessageLoader` as it handles gaps in the stream.

+!!! note

+    If you followed the confiration in the [Getting Started](./getting_started.md#configuration) section, the Message Loader implementation replaces the $eventStore in the DefaultSubscriptionEngine.

+    ```php
+        $messageLoader = // whatever implementation you choose
+        $engine = new DefaultSubscriptionEngine(
+    -       $eventStore,
+    +       $messageLoader,
+            $subscriptionStore,
+            $subscriberRepository,
+        );
+    ```

 #### Store Message Loader

 The store message loader loads all the messages from the event store.